StefanGerrits2/browser-technologies-1920/README.md

 In short:

-A survey for elderly people who need home help because they are in quarantine, if they accidentally close the browser or want to continue later, this can be done using the code if localstorage / cookies is off, otherwise with localstorage / cookies if this is on .
+A survey for elderly people who need home help because they are in quarantine, if they accidentally close the browser or want to continue later, this can be done because I save the input data server side so it will work on every browser even if javascript is disabled.

 ## Flow if you're new to the survey
 <details>